DeeFrancois/nrktv-language-learning-subtitles/README.md

 ![demo](https://github.com/DeeFrancois/nrktv-language-learning-subtitles/blob/master/ReadmeImages/demo.gif)

-#### Motivation:
+### Motivation:

-I've been learning Norwegian and thought it would be effective if NRK TV had a dual subtitle feature.
-Since they don't and it's very unlikely that they ever will, I just learned to do it myself.
+I've been learning Norwegian and thought it would be helpful if NRK TV had a dual subtitle feature.
+Since they don't, and it's very unlikely that they ever will, I just learned to do it myself.

 ### How to Use: